My weight loss journey

 I had never done anything like it before – I have no idea how to dance, but had always wanted to learn.
 It was so much fun!

 I only managed 7 sessions spread over 8 weeks before I was struck down with the viral infection that triggered my current severe state of ME/CFS.
-But in those 7 sessions, my body changed shape quite a bit and I felt amazing.
+But in those 7 sessions, my body changed shape quite a bit and I felt amazing (see the pictures above, notice the change in shape from left to right).
 If only I had known that I probably already had CFS and that exercise would only make me worse, but at that point I had no idea and really thought I was doing the right thing by exercising my body.

 No exercise since April 2015

-After three months of clean eating doing only a couple of exercise sessions a week, I went on holiday to Italy for Easter and within 2 days I was struck down with a viral infection that sent me to bed – and that is where I have remained since!
+After three months of clean eating doing only a couple of exercise sessions a week, I had lost 9kg.
+I went on holiday to Italy for Easter and within 2 days I was struck down with a viral infection that sent me to bed – and that is where I have remained since!
 (You can read more about that over here.)

 What keto and OMAD has done for me

-I hit 59kg near the end of 2015 and my weight remained stable since.
-Then in February 2017 I made the switch to keto.
+I hit 59kg near the end of 2015 and my weight remained stable since, but my ME/CFS just got worse until I was about 95% bedridden for months on end.
+Then in February 2017, while at my worst, I made the switch to keto.
 My aim was no longer losing weight, but to improve my ME/CFS symptoms as I had become completely bedridden by that point.

 I dropped fruit, grains, pulses and dairy from my diet and went on a strict paleo-ketogenic diet, within a few months I experienced huge improvements in my health.
-I dropped my carb levels to below 20g a day and it was at this point, when my body finally fat-adapted, that I was no longer bedridden.
+I dropped my carb levels to below 20g a day and it was at this point, when my body finally fat-adapted, that I was no longer bedridden and my chronic pain was almost completely gone.
 (You can read about that over here.)

 My body definitely functions more effectively on fat for fuel!